 - Copy of the biographic page of your passport

 - Copy of tickets/itinerary

 - Copy of your green card (if you have one)

 In addition to replacing your green card, you should also file a police report in the case of a lost or stolen green card.
 If you have a copy of your green card, bring one with you.

-If you need to travel outside of the U.S. while you are waiting on your green card replacement, you can schedule an InfoPass appointment at a local USCIS office.
+If you need to travel outside of the U.S. while you are waiting on your green card replacement, call the USCIS Contact Center at 1-800-375-5283 USCIS so they can schedule an appointment at a USCIS field office for you.
 At this appointment, you can request a I-551 stamp, which serves as evidence of your permanent residence and allows you to travel.
 Take the I-797, Notice of Action you received after you filed form I-90.

 Filing form I-90 is fairly straight-forward and many people fill out the form themselves.
 However, if you have any immigration violations or past arrests, it is best to work with an immigration attorney.
 If you are stumped by any of the questions and unsure how to answer, don’t guess – talk to an attorney.
 Mistakes can be costly and cause unnecessary delays.
 If you need help with the replacement of your green card, you can find pre-screened immigration lawyers with over a decade of experience on Ask Ellis.
 We look forward to helping you!

 *The content and materials available via Ask Ellis are for informational purposes only and do not constitute legal advice.